Julianxng/julianxng.github.io/_projects/demo-project/index.md

 ---

 ## Purpose
-The development of an advanced dexterous prosthetic hand was undertaken to explore the limits of biomimetic robotics.
+my research introduces the Bi-TILDA (Bi-thumberal Integrated Linkage Dexterous Anthropomorphic) robotic hand.

+Theprimary objective of this study is to investigate how a dual-thumb architecture can enhance robotic handdexterity, increase grasp stability, and expand the range of manipulation tasks.
+By exploring this novel design, this research aims to provide new insights into the design and application of dexterous robotic hands, particularly in the context of in-hand manipulation, and to overcome the limitations of traditional robotic hands.

 This project involved replicating the intricate structure, range of motion, and dynamic control of the human hand using custom-designed mechanical linkages, embedded systems, and sophisticated control algorithms.

 ## Key Objectives
 - Replicate human-like dexterity and motion.